DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

    * A NOP generator produces a series of random bytes that you can use to bypass standard IDS and IPS NOP sled signatures.
 Use NOP generators to pad buffers

 ### Start of a Module
-As mentioned earlier a module is written in Ruby.
-You do not need to be entirely familiar with this language to make a working module!

 The first part of a module is the definition of the new module itself.
 If you are familiar with object oriented languages like Java or C++ then you are likely familiar with inheritance.
 Our new module will inherit descriptors, functions and Datastore objects.